-Our check for robustness is twofold.
-On the one hand, alternative $\sigma^p$ indexes are constructed to investigate whether the degree of sectoral disaggregation can affect the results.
-Table 5 presents the results for labor reallocation that stems from 4, 5, 8, 9 and 10 sectors (the 10 sector $\sigma^p$ is also employed for the results that were presented in Tables 3 and 4) using the homogeneous DK-FE and the heterogeneous CCEMG estimators.
+Our robustness analysis is twofold.
+First, alternative $\sigma^p$ indexes are constructed to investigate whether the degree of sectoral disaggregation can affect the results (i.e. we vary the number of sectors entering the computation of Equation (2)).
+Table 5 presents the results for labor reallocation that stems from several dispersion proxies measured using alternative sectoral decompositions (4, 5, 8, 9 and 10 sectors).
+The 10 sector $\sigma^p$ index is also employed by repeating the results presented in column 6 of Table 3 and column 2 of Table 4.
+These outcomes were computed using the homogeneous DK-FE and the heterogeneous CCEMG estimators.
 Two issues emerge from the results.
-First and foremost, we observe that the coefficient of labor reallocation remains positive and significant under all alternative measures of sectoral disaggregation increases.
+First and foremost, we observe that the coefficient of labor reallocation remains positive and significant under all alternative measures of sectoral disaggregation.
+Second, the magnitude of the $\sigma^p$ coefficient decreases as the sectoral disaggregation increases, a result that corroborates Parker's (1992) support for the importance of mobility across the 4 major sectors of the economy.
 The coefficient of $\Delta IR$ seems to be more fragile to the alternative measures of reallocation index in the specification as it loses its significance in some cases when employing the CCEMG estimator.